Key Quote

 Technique 1 — SECOND PERSON PERSPECTIVE & DRAMATIC IRONY

-Femi uses the second person ('you') to place the reader directly inside the boy's experience.
-This is not observation but immersion: the reader becomes the 13-year-old, feels the police officer's hand on their shoulder, experiences the confusion and fear.
+Femi uses the second personsecond person — A narrative perspective using 'you', placing the reader in the character's position to place the reader directly inside the boy's experience.
+This is not observation but immersionimmersion — Deep involvement in an experience; being fully absorbed: the reader becomes the 13-year-old, feels the police officer's hand on their shoulder, experiences the confusion and fear.
 The technique collapses the distance between reader and subject, making it impossible to remain a detached spectator.
 For white readers especially, the 'you' forces an encounter with a reality they might otherwise never experience.

 The poem's most devastating device is its dramatic irony: the police officer who stops and suspects the boy is the same officer who previously visited his school and called the students 'supernovas' — stars full of potential.
 The officer does not recognise the child he once inspired.
 This irony is not comic but tragic: it reveals how the same society that claims to nurture Black children simultaneously criminalises them.
 The word 'supernova' collapses from a metaphor of brilliance into a metaphor of destruction — a star that explodes and dies.